 Cruise the Inside Passage

 The best thing about this cruise for me was the abundance of whales I encountered along the way.
-I saw dozens, some were even jumping right out of the water, putting on a great show for those who were braving the cold and wet on the deck.
+I saw dozens; some were jumping right out of the water, putting on a great show for those braving the cold and wet on the deck.

 Explore the Sunshine Coast

 Hiring a car is recommended as although the ferry from Vancouver is frequent, the local bus service is sparse around the lake areas.
-Car rental can be collected from the larger town of Sechelt for relatively cheap.
-Although you cannot swim in it, a visit to Skookumchuck Narrows is also recommended.
-The natural river rapids explode two-three times per day in Summer so the fifty-minute hike is definitely worth it for the event!
+Car rental can be collected from the larger town of Sechelt relatively cheaply.

 Hike to Kinney Lake in Mount Robson Provincial Park